HarryNakhone/Servo-motor-stm32/README.md

 # Servomotor on Zephyr RTOS

 Here is how you can run a servo motor using Zephyr RTOS
+# Notes... you need to create a dts/bindings/ folder with the pwm-servo.yaml inside of it.
+## If you skipped this step it won't be able to recognize the "compatible" property
 ## Required Tools

 STM32F4 Discovery